ToruNiina/afmize/README.md

   - Replace `[name-of-residue]` by your residue name.
   - All the atoms in the residue `[name-of-residue]` will have the same radius you specified here.

+#### `scale_bar` table

+Scale bar option is only available with `.svg` output format.
+If you specify other format, the value will be ignored.

+- `length`: String or Floating
+  - The length of the scale bar.

 #### `sigma` and `gamma`

 Parameters `sigma` and `gamma` that are used in the `"smooth"` method.
+If you specify `"rigid"` method, the value will be ignored.

 - `sigma`: String or Floating
   - The value of `sigma` in the formula described in the paper.